Islam in New Zealand: Muhammad cartoons controversy

-In 2006, two newspapers in New Zealand decided to republish controversial Danish cartoons depicting Muhammad, the prophet of Islam.
+In 2006, two newspapers in New Zealand republished controversial Danish cartoons depicting Muhammad, the prophet of Islam.
 The Muslim community registered its displeasure through press statements and a small peaceful march in Auckland.
 The editors said they did not mean offence but would not back down.
 Prime Minister Helen Clark and opposition leader Don Brash both made statements that the cartoons were not appreciated if they deeply offended members of the New Zealand community, but that such decisions were for editors to make, not politicians.
-Muslim leaders and the editors got together with the Race Relations office, and Jewish and Christian representatives in Wellington.
+Muslim leaders and the newspaper editors met with the Race Relations office, and Jewish and Christian representatives in Wellington.
 As a result of this meeting the editors said they would not apologise but in good faith would refrain from publishing the offending images again.
-The New Zealand Muslim leadership, through the Federation of Islamic Associations of New Zealand (FIANZ), then proceeded in good faith to consider the matter closed, and drafted letters to 52 Muslim countries reversing their earlier stance and asking that New Zealand products not be boycotted.
+The New Zealand Muslim leadership, through the Federation of Islamic Associations of New Zealand (FIANZ), then considered the matter closed and drafted letters to 52 Muslim countries reversing their earlier stance and asking that New Zealand products not be boycotted.